openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 The size of hashset is 3
 ```

-To check if an element exists in a HashSet, use the contains function.
+To check whether an element exists in a HashSet, use the contains function.
 It returns true if the element exists, otherwise false.

 <!-- run -->